YouTube Video Descriptions: How to Write Them Better In 2026

 A list of timestamps in a YouTube video description.

-When someone clicks a timestamp, the video jumps to the chapter that's available in that time frame.
-To make this work in your description, type the exact time you want viewers to skip to, and bam — the timestamp becomes clickable.
+To make this work in your description, type the exact time you want viewers to skip to, and the timestamp becomes clickable.

 7. Add Links to Your YouTube Video Description